lemonwaffle/big_transfer/GETTING_STARTED.md

 The Big Transfer (BiT) framework allows anyone to train an image classification model in a wholly automated fashion, using models pretrained on a much larger dataset than ImageNet to achieve good results out of the box (an upgrade from the typical transfer learning pipeline of `from torchvision import models`).

-Hyparameters such as input image size, data augmentations and training schedule etc. are all infered from the statistics of the dataset, using what the authors call the BiT-HyperRule.
+Hyperparameters such as input image size, data augmentations and training schedule etc. are all inferred from the statistics of the dataset, using what the authors call the BiT-HyperRule.
 They claim that these hyperparameter settings are designed to generalize across many datasets.

 That said, you can definitely achieve better performance by finetuning these hyperparameters on your own specific application.